 - Adjudication and Hearing Process: Only the Disciplinary Review Panel members, each party and one representative or attorney representing each party, ACC General Counsel (and/or designee) and the court reporter shall attend the hearing.
 On the date, time, and place of the hearing, the proceedings will be recorded by a court reporter.
 Either party may obtain a copy of the transcript of the proceedings upon payment of any reasonable charges related to its preparation.
 The transcript will be the official and exclusive record of the hearing.
 Each party may make a presentation to the Disciplinary Review Panel of no more than thirty (30) minutes and provide written briefs.
 Rules of evidence shall not apply.
 The Chair of the Disciplinary Review Panel shall have the authority to reasonably extend presentation time upon request by a party during the hearing.
 Within the thirty (30) minute timeframe, the parties may call witnesses and they may also submit notarized affidavits from third parties.
 The Disciplinary Review Panel may ask questions directly of the Complainant or Respondent at any time during the hearing.
 The Disciplinary Review Panel may request additional information of the Complainant and Respondent and of outside experts.
 Cross examination of witnesses shall only be permitted at the sole discretion of the Chair.
 The Disciplinary Review Panel shall not consider additional complaints or allegations based on the same facts.
 At the close of the hearing, the parties may make a closing statement lasting no more than ten (10) minutes and may submit a written statement.

-- Disciplinary Review Panel Action: Within forty five (45) days of the hearing the Disciplinary Review Panel will make its recommendation to the Ethics & Discipline Committee that the complaint be either sustained or not sustained.
-If there is a dissenting opinion from a member of the Disciplinary Review Panel, that also will be forwarded to the Ethics & Discipline Committee.
+- Disciplinary Review Panel Action: Within forty-five (45) days of the hearing, the Disciplinary Review Panel will make its recommendation to the Ethics & Compliance Committee that the complaint be either sustained or not sustained, and if sustained, the appropriate disciplinary action and sanction, as set forth in Section IX.
+If there is a dissenting opinion from a member of the Disciplinary Review Panel, that also will be forwarded to the Ethics & Compliance Committee.
 The recommendation will include a statement of the basis for the recommendation for each allegation and any dissenting opinion.
-If the Disciplinary Review Panel sustains the complaint then one of five sanctions shall be recommended for each allegation for adoption by the Ethics & Discipline Committee: (1) admonition; (2) censure; (3) probation; (4) suspension; or (5) expulsion as set forth by ACC Bylaws.
-The Disciplinary Review Panel's recommendation (complaint not sustained, admonition, censure, probation, suspension, expulsion) for each allegation must be approved by a majority vote of the entire Disciplinary Review Panel unless the recommended action is expulsion in which case the Disciplinary Review Panel's recommendation must be unanimous.
-If the Disciplinary Review Panel's recommendation is not to sustain the complaint and the Ethics & Discipline Committee accepts the recommendation, then the Respondent is exonerated.
-If the Disciplinary Review Panel's recommendation is to sustain the complaint then the Committee may accept, reduce, or increase the recommended sanction for each allegation of the Disciplinary Review Panel by a majority vote of the Committee at a meeting with a quorum present unless the recommendation is expulsion in which case the entire Committee must unanimously approve the Disciplinary Review Panel's recommendation.
-The Ethics & Discipline Committee will communicate the decision, and the basis of the decision, to the Respondent and the Complainant.
+If the Disciplinary Review Panel sustains the complaint then one of five sanctions shall be recommended for each allegation for adoption by the Ethics & Compliance Committee.
+The Disciplinary Review Panel's recommendation (complaint not sustained, sustained and sanction) for each allegation must be approved by a majority vote of the entire Disciplinary Review Panel unless the recommended sanction is expulsion in which case the Disciplinary Review Panel's recommendation must be unanimous.
+If the Disciplinary Review Panel's recommendation is not to sustain the complaint and the Ethics & Compliance Committee accepts the recommendation, then the Respondent is exonerated and the complaint is dismissed.
+If the Disciplinary Review Panel's recommendation is to sustain the complaint then the Ethics & Compliance Committee may accept, reduce, or increase the Disciplinary Review Panel's recommended sanction for each allegation by a majority vote of the Ethics & Compliance Committee at a meeting with a quorum present unless the recommendation is expulsion in which case the entire Ethics & Compliance Committee must unanimously approve the Disciplinary Review Panel's recommendation.
+The Ethics & Compliance Committee will communicate the decision, and the basis of the decision, to the Respondent and the Complainant.